The Myth of the Submissive Christian Woman, Walking with God without Being Stepped on by Others

 No matter where you stand on the complementarian or egalitarian spectrum, this book is a good one.
 I purchased it through Christians for Biblical Equality and they would not sell a book with a faulty view of submission.
 Yet the author evades the issue of comp vs egal entirely.
 I found myself trying to analyze the author’s personal stance, and could not deduce it – which I think is the book’s strength.
 It could be read by those who identify as mild/moderate comps or as egals and both would appreciate it.
 (In my opinion at least.)

 If you have never heard the words complementarian and egalitarian, no worries – the book does not get into that!
-It is simply a practical, biblically based book about the struggles some women face with self-identity, self-assertion, and self-care.
+Rather, it is a practical, biblically based book about the struggles some women face with self-identity, self-assertion, and self-care.

 In close, here are a few excerpts from the book: